02siri/DevTinder/learnings.md

     - add default
     - Create a custom validate function for gender
     - Improve the DB Schema - put all appropriate validations on each field in the schema
     - Add timestamps to the user schema
+    - Add API level validations on Patch request & Signup post API
+    - Data Sanitization: API validations on each field